pdgilbert/LoRaGPS/README.md

 ##  Pseudo AIS and OpenCPN Notes

-The `LoRaGPS_sensor.py` reads NMEA from the GPS, decodes location messages, and transmits the location data, time stamp, and an identifier (hostname) over LoRa.
-The `LoRaGPS_base.py` receives the messages and constructs a pseudo AIS message that is output over the local network and is good enough that it can be input into OpenCPN.
+The `LoRaGPS_sensor` reads NMEA from the GPS, decodes location messages, and transmits the location data, time stamp, and an identifier (hostname) over LoRa.
+The `LoRaGPS_base` receives the messages and constructs a pseudo AIS message that is output over the local network and is good enough that it can be input into OpenCPN.
 Do *NOT* broadcast this over VHF radio, it is not real AIS and would confuse true AIS receivers.